zocker-160/ifm/doc/solving.rst

 across the map to pick something up rather than do something a bit scary in the next room.

-However, you can reassure it with the task ``safe`` attribute.
+However, you can reassure it with the task :keyword:`safe` attribute.
 Adding this to a task tells the solver that this task is safe, regardless of what it thinks.
 So if you know that a one-way trip can eventually be returned from, by doing other tasks, you can stop the solver from avoiding it.
 But bear in mind that by doing this you are taking full responsibility if the solver gets stuck.

-If you want to be seriously reckless, you can set the variable ``all_tasks_safe`` to a nonzero value.
+If you want to be seriously reckless, you can set the variable :keyword:`all_tasks_safe` to a nonzero value.
 Then, all tasks will be considered safe.

 Changing path lengths
 ---------------------